onzag/itemize/docs/advanced/text-specs.md

 </div>
 ```

-However once saved all src, srcset and sizes references will be removed
+The breakdown can be given like this the `div.image` represents the begining of an image, and the `div.image-container` is next as it's what actually contains the image, the `div.image-pad` class contains the valid style with a given padding this padding represents the relative height to ratio for the given image,

+This is the "standard" form itemize recommends to format images as the rich text editor will be able to handle these, and it will able to load them lazily without affecting the layout, as the fast prototyping viewer does, however the viewer also supports standalone images.

 ### Standalone images

-While images are mainly meant to be setup as specified, images are also allowed to be standalone, as such this is valid as well.
+While images are by default meant to be setup as specified, images are also allowed to be standalone, as such this is valid as well.

 ```html
 <img alt="" data-src-height="500" data-src-id="FILE2132131231231" data-src-width="1000">